For potential and enrolled doctoral researchers

-No, the DFG does not offer post-RTG funding.
-Research Training Groups are expected to ensure that doctoral researchers can complete their doctoral projects within three years through intensive supervision, a favourable research environment and suitable research topics.
-If the doctorate is not completed within the maximum funding duration, the supervisors or the university are obliged to provide or arrange post-RTG funding.
+No, the DFG does not award any funding for completing a doctorate.
+Research Training Groups are expected to ensure that doctoral researchers are able to complete their doctoral theses swiftly within the planned timeframe by providing close supervision, a favourable research environment and suitable doctoral topics.
+If the doctorate is not completed during the period of funding under the Research Training Group, the supervisors or the university are called upon to grant or arrange for final funding.

 If you are a member of a Research Training Group, you can share in the publication funds available to the group.
 The participating researchers are responsible for deciding how these funds are allocated.

 If you are not a member of a Research Training Group, it is not impossible in principle to obtain assistance with printing costs from the DFG for a dissertation, but the hurdles are fairly high.
 More information is available in the guidelines "Publication Grants" (DFG form 51.10).

 If the DFG is unable to help you, there are various other foundations and organisations which may be able to offer assistance.

 Your topic should be in an area that interests you and in which you are qualified.
 Discuss possible ideas with experienced researchers to make sure of the feasibility and quality of your final choice.
 Most importantly, you should speak to your supervisor to ensure an effective supervisory relationship.
 In spite of careful preparation, doctoral topics often change and crystallise during the research process.